-‘UFC 226’ Main Card Results, Daniel Cormier Becomes A Two-Division Champion
+‘UFC 226’ Main Card Results: Daniel Cormier Becomes A Two-Division Champion

 Derrick Lewis vs. Francis Ngannou

 The co-main event was an uneventful fight that went the distance.
 Both competitors spent a great deal amount of time through the fight just positioning and staring at one another.
 The fighters attempted a couple of flurries with little effect.
-In Lewis’ defense, he has suffered from back spasms for quite some time, and that longtime injury seemed to affect him Saturday night.
+In Lewis’ defense, he has suffered from back spasms for quite some time, and that longtime injury seemed to affect him on Saturday night.

 But Francis doesn’t have an excuse to lean back on, and as Bloody Elbow reported, Dana White called the fight “horrible” during the post-fight press conference and called out Ngannou.